WHY IS GETTING VACCINATED IMPORTANT?

-Getting a flu shot lowers your chances of getting a severe case and going to the hospital and helps to protect and lower the risk for those around you.
+Getting a ﬂu and COVID-19 shot lowers your chances of getting a severe case and going to the hospital and helps to protect and lower the risk for those around you.

-I FELT SICK AFTER I GOT MY FLU SHOT.
+I FELT SICK AFTER I GOT MY SHOT.
 WHAT DOES THAT MEAN?

 DO I REALLY NEED THE FLU SHOT EVERY YEAR?